Color psychology: Influence of color on perception

-Multiple researchers propose that one factor in the evolution of primate trichromatic color vision is to allow for better perception of others' emotions or condition which can prove highly useful for complex social interaction.
-For example, flushed or pale skin can non-verbally communicate whether they are excited or sickly.
+Multiple researchers propose that one factor in the evolution of primate trichromatic color vision is to allow for better perception of the emotions or condition of others that can prove highly useful for complex social interaction.
+For example, flushed or pale skin can non-verbally communicate whether one is excited or sickly.
 Besides its use for social situations, color has an impact in multiple facets of our perceptions.

 Taste

 Color also affects how people perceive the edibility and flavor of foods and drinks.
-Not only the color of the food itself but also that of everything in the eater's field of vision can affect this.
-For example, in food stores, bread is normally sold in packaging decorated or tinted with golden or brown tones to promote the idea of home baked and oven freshness.
-People can mistake a cherry flavored drink for being lime or lemon flavored if that drink was a green color.
-Additionally, a flavor can be intensified by a color.
-People can rate a brown M&M as more chocolate flavored than a green M&M based on color.
-This interaction can be mediated by our perceptions as well, especially depending on cultural expectation.
-Research in the UK demonstrated that individuals receiving a brown drink would have different expectations for the taste (i.e. expecting a Cola) while someone from Taiwan may expect a grape flavored drink because of popular drinks in their culture.
+This extends beyond just the color of the food.
+The packaging of the food and its placement among other foods and objects also affect how people perceive it.
+For example, in food stores, bread is normally sold in packaging decorated with or tinted with golden or brown tones to promote the idea of home-baked and oven-freshness.
+People might mistake a cherry-flavored drink for being lime or lemon flavored if that drink was a green color.
+Additionally, a flavor may seem to be intensified by a color.
+People may rate a brown M&M as more chocolate flavored than a green M&M, based on color alone.
+This interaction may be mediated by our perceptions as well, especially depending on cultural expectation.
+Research in the UK demonstrated that individuals receiving a brown drink would have different expectations for the taste (i.e. expecting a cola) while someone from Taiwan may expect a grape-flavored drink because popular brown colored drinks in their culture are typically grape-flavored.

 Time

-Recent results showed that the perceived duration of a red screen was longer than was that of a blue screen.
-The results reflected sex differences; men, but not women, overestimated the duration of the red screen.
+Recent studies showed that the perceived duration of a red screen was longer than that of a blue screen.
+The results reflected gender differences; men overestimated the duration of the red screen.
 Additionally, the reaction times to a red screen were faster than those to a blue screen.
 Participants who reacted quickly to a red screen overestimated its duration.
-In a demo with 150 people chosen at random, it was found that inside a pod bathed in blue color the average perceived duration of a minute was 11 seconds shorter than in a pod bathed in red color.
+In a demo with 150 people chosen at random, it was found that inside a pod bathed in blue color, the average perceived duration of a minute was 11 seconds shorter than while in a pod bathed in red color.
 However, another study looking at perceived duration found opposite results regarding blue and red stimuli.